By Nancy · Last updated: July 26, 2026

 Investment in Canadian Programming

-There is a growing investment in Canadian programming, with a focus on producing high-quality content that appeals to local audiences.
-This investment is expected to lead to a more diverse range of Canadian content being available on IPTV platforms.
+There is an increasing investment in Canadian programming, concentrating on creating high-quality content that resonates with local viewers.
+This investment is anticipated to result in a broader variety of Canadian content available on IPTV platforms.

 Genre Popularity Forecasts

-Certain genres, such as drama and comedy, are expected to remain popular among Canadian viewers.
-IPTV providers are likely to prioritize content in these genres to meet consumer demand.
+Certain genres, including drama and comedy, are likely to stay popular among Canadian audiences.
+IPTV providers are expected to focus on content in these genres to satisfy viewer demand.

 International Content Partnerships